aimms/function-reference/system-interaction/option-manipulation/optiongetvalue.rst

        obtain the corresponding option keywords, you can use the procedures :aimms:func:`OptionGetString` and :aimms:func:`OptionGetKeywords`.

+    -  The procedure :aimms:func:`OptionGetValue` can also be used to set a solver specific option by prefixing the option name by the name of the solver followed by a double colon ``::``, e.g., 'CPLEX 22.1::Integrality'.

     -  You can modify option values programmatically using the ``OPTION`` statement (see also :doc:`procedural-language-components/execution-statements/the-option-and-property-statements` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__), or using the procedures :aimms:func:`OptionSetValue` and :aimms:func:`OptionSetString`.